NitsanBaleli/NitsanBaleli.github.io/about/index.md

 Curious webdev from sunny Israel,

-This is where I write about stuff I learn.
+This is where I write about things I learn.